marbel89/chantbot/README.md

 ## License

-*(Specify your chosen license here, e.g., "This project is licensed under the MIT License - see the LICENSE file for details.")*
+*This project is licensed under the MIT License - see the LICENSE file for details.*
-If you haven't added a `LICENSE` file yet, do that after choosing one.
-Example: MIT License.